OTT - Wagram Ried Rosenberg Feuersbrunn 2021

 About the wine:

 Pale greenish-yellow color with silvery highlights.
-Delicate floral aromas, a hint of fresh apricot, with undertones of mandarin and orange zest, and white nougat.
-A taut and vibrant texture, delicate crystalline minerality, lovely acidity, white stone fruits, rich and long-lasting, with a soft, fruity flavor on the finish.
-A fresh, briny style with good length and promising aging potential.
+Delicate floral aromas, a hint of fresh apricot, undertones of mandarin and orange zest, and white nougat.
+A taut and vibrant texture, delicate crystalline minerality, lovely acidity, white stone fruits, rich and very persistent, with a soft, fruity flavor on the finish.
+A fresh, briny style with good length and great aging potential.

 Discover more wines from the estate